wongfei2009/mcp-obsidian/README.md

 # mcp-knowledge-base MCP server

-Example MCP server to interact with Obsidian vaults.
+Example MCP server to interact with Obsidian.

 ## Components

 ### Tools

-The server implements two tools:
+The server implements multiple tools to interact with Obsidian:
 - list_files_in_vault: Lists all files and directories in the root directory of your Obsidian vault
-  - Takes no arguments
-  - Returns a JSON list of files and directories
 - list_files_in_dir: Lists all files and directories in a specific Obsidian directory
-  - Takes "dirpath" as a string argument
-  - Returns a JSON list of files and directories in the specified path
+- get_file_contents: Return the content of a single file in your vault.

 ### Example prompts

+Its good to first instruct Claude to use Obsidian.
+Then it will always call the tool.

 - List all files in my vault
 - List all files in the XYZ directory
-- Get the contents of the last architecture call note
+- Get the contents of the last architecture call note and summarize them

 ## Configuration

 ### Environment Variables